 Follow-UpSome elected officials use social media more than others.
-You might not get a response when you Tweet at your Senators or leave your Representative a comment on their Facebook page, but your message still gets through.
+You might not get a response when you Tweet at your decision-makers or leave your elected officials a comment on their Facebook page, but your message still gets through.
 When you meet them in person, let them know that you’ve been interacting with them on social media.
 When they can connect the messages with the people sending them, they pay attention.

 ShareSocial media’s interactive environment offers a low-cost way for libraries to mobilize supporters, foster dialog with large audiences, and attract attention to issues that might otherwise be overlooked by traditional media.
 If you're using action alerts to send messages to elected leaders, use social media to circulate your calls to action and share information with your community.